elemel/ChipmunkClang.jl/README.md

-# Chipmunk.jl
+# ChipmunkClang.jl

-Chipmunk for Julia
+Chipmunk for Julia using Clang